 Ferncliffe is a registered Not for Profit Company (number 255-924 NPO), based in KwaZulu-Natal, South Africa.

-Your donation is tax deductible: We are registered as a Public Benefit Organisation, number 93 007 2645, and can issue Section 18A tax certificates on request.
+Your donation in South Africa is tax deductible: We are registered as a Public Benefit Organisation, number 93 007 2645, and can issue Section 18A tax certificates on request for SA donors.

 Ferncliffe forest wilding was launched on 4 August 2021 by Connor Cullinan and Janine Stephen.
 Connor is a fine artist who grew up right next door to the reserve, and Janine is a freelance journalist.
 Besides art and words, we spend all our time in nature.

 Our directors are climate change adaptation professional Sarah Birch, environmental consultant Brandon McGugan, and Connor Cullinan.
 We are also so grateful for the advice, help and enthusiasm shared by botanist Michele Hofmeyr.

 Ferncliffe is a municipal nature reserve and green belt, but despite its biodiversity, rich ecological systems, and importance as a catchment area, it has not been legally proclaimed as such.
 A decision to award it protected status has been taken by the municipality and various groups are working with the authorities to effect this.
 A biodiversity site assessment was held in September 2021 as part of this process.
 Funds for a boundary survey are currently being raised.
 Other long-term stakeholders in the Reserve include Wildlands, A Rocha, two local mountain biking clubs and University of KwaZulu-Natal researchers.
 We’ll work together where possible.

 Thabane Khoza and Fikile Zwane at the Msunduzi Municipality have provided us with guidance and help.
 Thank you.